Appalled, devastated and worried. How the world is reacting to the attack on Salman Rushdie – KION546

 The suspect in the attack has been identified as Hadi Matar from Fairview, New Jersey.
 There has not yet been any official reaction from Iran to the attack.

-However, several hardline Iranian newspapers poured praise on Matar on Saturday, including the Kayhan newspaper, whose editor-in-chief is appointed by Khamenei, Reuters reported.
+However, several hardline Iranian newspapers poured praise on Matar on Saturday, including the conservative Kayhan newspaper, whose editor-in-chief is appointed by Khamenei.

-“A thousand bravos … to the brave and dutiful person who attacked the apostate and evil Salman Rushdie in New York,” it said, according to Reuters, adding: “The hand of the man who tore the neck of God’s enemy must be kissed.”
+“A thousand bravos, a hundred God blesses.
+His hand must be kissed… Bravo to the warrior and dutiful man who attacked the Apostate and wicked Salman Rushdie.
+The hand of the warrior must be kissed.
+He tore the vein of Rushdie’s neck,” the paper said.

+Another hardline newspaper, Khorasan, published a headline, “The Devil on the Path to Hell” while showing a picture of Rushdie on a stretcher.

 The news has rattled authors from across South Asia and the diaspora, including Bangladeshi author Taslima Nasreen, who said she was “shocked” by the news.